Keysight/cyperf/deployment/containers/dpdk/README.md

 - Install DPDK.
 For detail steps click [Install DPDK](#dpdk-installation)

+- Pull CyPerf Agent Docker image `public.ecr.aws/keysight/cyperf-agent-dpdk:latest`.
+Refer [Pull an image](https://docs.docker.com/engine/reference/commandline/pull/) for more details.

+    ```
+    sudo docker pull public.ecr.aws/keysight/cyperf-agent-dpdk:latest
+    ```
+    - **_NOTE:_**
+    In case this public repository cannot be used to pull the CyPerf Agent Docker image, download it (.tar) from [here](https://support.ixiacom.com/keysight-cyperf-70) and load it using the following command

+        ```
+        sudo docker load -i <downloaded tar file>
+        ```
+        The loaded image needs to be tagged properly and samples need to be updated accordingly.

 ### Configure host for CyPerf DPDK containers
  - NUMA (Non-Uniform Memory Access) architecture is mandatory for optimal DPDK performance.
 Ensure that your system is configured with NUMA nodes.
       Verify NUMA Nodes: